-I talked to some family members about how I was feeling, and one of them suggested taking a month off of all social media, including YouTube, Instagram, Facebook, and Twitter, so I could learn to live and enjoy my life again.
+I talked to some family members about how I was feeling.
+One of them suggested taking a month off of all social media, including YouTube, Instagram, Facebook, and Twitter, to learn to live and enjoy my life again.
 Just a side note: It can be a challenge to find ways to just enjoy life when you’re daily struggling with significant health challenges, but it’s so important.
-I really needed to figure out what it looked like for me to just have fun again.
+I really needed to figure out what it looked like for me to have fun again.

-I was slightly hesitant, but in my heart I knew it was what I needed to do.
-I decided that during my fast, my focus would be on these 3 things:
+I was slightly hesitant, but I knew it was what I needed to do in my heart.
+So I decided that during my fast, my focus would be on these three things:

 - Draw closer to Jesus.